-This is because sleep deprivation and lack of energy and stamina can become an even bigger issue than how you’re coping with labour pain.
+This is because sleep deprivation and a lack of energy and stamina can become an even bigger issue than the way you’re coping with labour pain.

-How Long Will Early Labour Last?
+How Long Does Early Labour Last?

 Find out what causes labour to start.

-What Is Early Labour Exactly?
+What Exactly Is Early Labour?

-In early labour, the cervix moves to the anterior (front) position, softens and effaces (thins) and begins to dilate.
+In early labour, the cervix moves to the anterior (front) position, softens and effaces (thins), and begins to dilate.

 How Important Is This Annoying Early Labour?

 You’re making progress, even if it feels like it’s taking forever and resulting in nothing but stress and frustration!

-But your body is using this all-important early labour process as crucial preparation.
-This early preparation and dilation is paving the way for you to become fully dilated at ten centimetres, when your baby will be ready to be born.
+But your body is using this all-important early labour process as crucial groundwork.
+This early preparation and dilation are paving the way for you to become fully dilated at 10 centimetres, when your baby will be ready to be born.